 This course is designed for advanced freshman Spanish students.
 The course will contain all the elements of the traditional Spanish I course, but will require considerable additional writing, reading, and speaking in Spanish.
 The course will move at a faster pace, so that levels achieved would be above those of the traditional course.
-The class will give consideration to preparing students for the nationally administered AP test.
-Passing this test, taken in the 12th grade, will enable the student to gain college credits while still in high school.
 A student considering enrolling in the course should be able to accelerate in an academic program, must demonstrate a high reading ability, excellent writing skills, and the ability to work well independently.
 Because of the intensity of the course, it will be "weighted" for purposes of determining class rank for college admissions, National Honors Society consideration, and scholarship consideration.
 Regularly scheduled oral proficiency exams will be conducted.
+From the first day of class you will be exposed to the Spanish language since this class will be taught in Spanish.
+You will be given the opportunity to use Spanish every day and develop your skills in speaking, listening, reading and writing.
+We will use a variety of comprehensible input methodologies to improve the student's Spanish skills and enhance their language acquisition.